Icinga/icinga2/doc/4-monitoring-remote-systems.md

 departments.
 The customers instances will collect all results, but also send them back to your central instance.
-Additionally the customers instance on the second level in the middle prohibits you from sending commands to the down below department nodes.
+Additionally the customers instance on the second level in the middle prohibits you from sending commands to the subjacent department nodes.
 You're only allowed to receive the results, and a subset of each customers configuration too.

-Your central zone will generate global reports, aggregate alert notifications and check additional dependencies (for example, the customers internet uplink and bandwidth usage).
+Your central zone will generate global reports, aggregate alert notifications, and check additional dependencies (for example, the customers internet uplink and bandwidth usage).

 The customers zone instances will only check a subset of local services and delegate the rest